Code-Institute-Submissions/dev-timm-space-ride/README.md

 ![Image that shows the low fidelity and high fidelity wireframe](assets/images/readme-images/wireframes.png)

-All wireframes can be found [here](https://github.com/dev-timm/space-ride/tree/main/assets/images/readme-images/wireframes)
+All wireframes can be found [here.](https://github.com/dev-timm/space-ride/tree/main/assets/images/readme-images/wireframes)

 ### Visual Design
 One of the key purposes of the website is to build up excitement for space travel the moment the user visits the homepage.
 The sci-fi design theme makes the website more intriguing to the visitor.

 #### Fonts
 The fonts used for the website are [“Orbitron”](https://fonts.google.com/specimen/Orbitron?query=orbitron) and [“Roboto Mono”](https://fonts.google.com/specimen/Roboto+Mono?query=roboto+mono).
-Both fonts have a very technical and futuristic look and feel, which make them a perfect choice for a space travel product.
+Both fonts have a very technical and futuristic look and feel, which makes them a perfect choice for a space travel product.

 #### Colors
 Like with the fonts, the colors provide a futuristic look and feel.
 They are also used to highlight important actions, e.g. buttons.